 Some of them say that gloomy and destructive feelings breed the most fascinating creative work, but that’s not at all the case for me.
-When bad news or any other stressful factors pound on my heart and mind, I instantly creep towards my bed, to slip inside a cocoon where I feel safe from any type of anxieties and fright, while shutting tightly the door of my imagination… as at the same time the light bulb that’s over my head turns off.
+When bad news or any other stressful factors pound in my heart and mind, I instantly creep towards my bed to slip inside a cocoon where I feel safe from any type of anxieties and fright, while shutting tightly the door of my imagination… as at the same time the light bulb that’s over my head turns off.

 All of these absurd questions that float in my mind instead of inspiration and creativity; while, closing my eyes so as to go deep to clear my head, only the spread of colour red appears and persists, instead of the usual dark of my emptied head.
 I don’t know if it’s a bad omen, or if it’s my anxieties that make pressure on my mind, but I know that’s not how I usually function.

-A heavy weight glooms my heart right now, and if the thought of writing poems and fiction isn’t easing that feeling of uneasiness, if the very fact of putting myself in the creative mode so as to annihilate those destructive and negative feelings doesn’t work… then what other activity would?
-I don’t want to write this type of journal entry; I don’t want to release in blog posts these thoughts on which I am choking on.
+A heavy weight glooms my heart right now, and if the thought of writing poems and fiction isn’t easing that feeling of uneasiness, if the very fact of putting myself in the creative mode so as to annihilate those destructive and negative feelings don’t work… then what other activity would?
+I don’t want to write this type of journal entry, I don’t want to release blog posts filled with these thoughts on which I am choking on.
 I don’t want my fear to transpire in my writings.

 Today is our first day of lockdown.
 We entered confinement in the same month as last year.
-And on Friday and Saturday, Mauritian authors have been invited to a book festival – I would have signed autographs, I would have asked for autographs, I would have bought books I like, I would have finally connected with the other authors and the publishing world.
-Finally I would have got the necessary advice or help to finally get my books published, I would have finally stepped out of my comfort zone (for I want to believe the quote that says ‘change begins at the end of your comfort zone’)… and then, this.
+And on Friday, or Saturday, I had planned to go to a book festival, where Mauritian authors have been invited to, and there, I would have signed autographs, I would have asked for autographs, I would have bought books I like, I would have finally connected with other authors, and as well as with the publishing world; finally I would have got the necessary advice to help me publish my books, I would have finally stepped out of my comfort zone (for I want to believe the quote that says ‘change begins at the end of your comfort zone’)… and then, this.